 to 8pm; weekends 8am to 6pm.

 Orchards - apples, strawberries, vegetables

-area, picnic area (bring your own food), school tours
+area, picnic area you may bring your own food, school tours

 102 Moulton Street,